vjadon09/Secure-Banking-System/README.md

 You can now register a new user, log in, deposit/withdraw funds, and check your balance via the GUI.

-## 🔒 Security Overview
+## Security Overview

 - **Encryption:** AES symmetric encryption via Python's `Fernet`.
 - **Integrity:** Verified using `HMAC-SHA256`.
 - **Replay Protection:** Timestamps are checked on every request (2-minute validity window).
 - **Audit Logging:** Transactions are logged with timestamps, usernames, and actions, and validated via HMAC.

-## ⚠ Limitations

-- Local-only network support (no remote or web deployment).
-- TinyDB used for simplicity (not production-ready).
-- Basic error handling in the GUI.

-## 🧑‍💻 Authors
+## Authors

-- Vaishali Jadon – GUI, secure communication, login/transaction logic
+- Vaishali Jadon
-- Atiya Azeez – Server key distribution, replay attack defense
+- Atiya Azeez
-- Astha Patel – Database logic, deposit/withdraw functions
+- Astha Patel
-- Waneeha Samoon – Server logic, multi-client testing
+- Waneeha Samoon

-## 📜 License

 This project was developed for academic purposes only under TMU’s course COE817.